-Bill Eddy, President of High Conflict Institute is a family lawyer, mediator and therapist who wrote the book SPLITTING: Protecting Yourself While Divorcing Someone with Borderline or Narcissistic Personality Disorder (New Harbinger Press, 2011, co-authored with Randi Kreger).
+Bill Eddy, co-founder and Training Director of the High Conflict Institute is a family lawyer, mediator and therapist who wrote the book SPLITTING: Protecting Yourself While Divorcing Someone with Borderline or Narcissistic Personality Disorder (New Harbinger Press, 2011, co-authored with Randi Kreger).
 In this book, he explains the predictable problem behaviors of HCPs, many of whom have borderline and/or narcissistic personality disorders.
 These two personalities seem to drive many of today’s high-conflict divorces, although many HCPs have other patterns of behavior and not all borderlines and narcissists are HCPs.

 Bill explains that HCPs often engage in patterns of behavior that are abusive, alienating, or otherwise highly negative toward those closest to them, yet often unseen by those who only have brief contact – such as family law professionals.
 These personalities can be highly manipulative and charming, yet they can cover up their harmful patterns very well, if you don’t know what to look for and are not aware of the full pattern.

 Bill, using the EVDense Digital Diary as a platform, developed HCI PatternViewer as the first easy to use and affordable solution for parents to identify HCP patterns.
 For the past three years, Bill has been working with EVDense has provided document organization and presentation for lawyers in many areas of law for the past ten years.
 Inspired by Bill’s book, EVDense to build HCI PatternViewer into the first, and only, online solution to help parents and children who are being abused, falsely accused or experiencing other harmful behaviors in divorce.